Henning Institute Board of Advisors

 Director, Henning Institute

-Michael Lisanti is a Teaching Professor at St. Mary’s College of California where he has taught Latin and in the College’s Great Books program for over twenty years.
+Michael Lisanti is a Teaching Professor at St. Mary’s College of California having taught Latin and in the College’s Great Books program for over twenty years, where he was a recipient of the Brother O. Desales Perez award for Teaching Excellence in 2018.
 He has served as Steward, Vice President, and currently serves as President of the College’s chapter of SEIU 1021.
+A graduate of the College, Honors Finance, he worked as Financial Advisor, before moving to consulting, where as a Senior Consultant, he managed projects for clients such as Accenture, UBS Securities, Northrop Grumman, and Amgen before returning to St. Maryʻs College to teach.
 Formerly a Fellow of the Henning Institute, he is now the Institute’s Director.

 Theodore Tsukahara, AFSC